What is Crown Rot and How Bad is it for my Houseplant?

 Find out what the crown rot is and how it affects your houseplant.
 Crown rot often leads to houseplant death, so it’s a good idea to be able to spot it and know how to prevent it in the first place.

-Crown rot causes deterioration and rotting of the tissues at the crown of the plant, which leads to the leaves turning yellow, collapsing, and eventually dying.
-The trunk of the plant will also become wobbly, and when the crown rot is severe, the trunk may separate from the crown, essentially killing the plant.
-The plant will eventually topple over.
+Crown rot leads to the deterioration and decay of tissues at the crown, causing the leaves to yellow, collapse, and eventually die.
+The trunk of the plant will also become wobbly, and when the crown rot becomes severe, the trunk may detach from the crown, causing the plant to topple over and die.

 What is crown rot?